 Grant writing retreat

-Come to Heath Research from Home’s grant writing retreat to learn from the experts and turn your study ideas into successful grant bids.
+Sign up to Health Research from Home’s Grant Writing Retreat to learn from the experts and turn your current or future study ideas into successful grant bids.

 Day one